jdantonio/functional-ruby/README.md

 ### Goals

-* Stay true to the spirit of Erlang pattern matching, if not the semantics
+* Stay true to the spirit of the languages providing inspiration
+* But implement in a way that makes sense for Ruby
 * Keep the semantics as idiomatic Ruby as possible
 * Support features that make sense in Ruby
 * Exclude features that only make sense in Erlang
-* Avoid using *method_missing*
 * Keep everything small
 * Be as fast as reasonably possible